+The municipality during the financial year under review (2020/2021) advertised the vacant post of chief financial officer which was never filled by end of the financial year.
 The administrative components of the municipality comprise of seven (7) senior managers and 32 divisional managers.